Last Updated on July 10, 2023

 - Highest security standards on the overall market

-- Advanced trading options such as futures and margin trading
+- Advanced trading options

 - Fair, volume-based fee schedule